Why is nonuse of a trademark registration a problem?

 If a registered mark has never been used, a third party may file an expungement proceeding to request cancellation of some or all of the goods or services in a registration.
 The time limit for requesting an expungement proceeding is between 3 and 10 years after the registration date.

-It may be premature for owners of registrations older than 10-years old to breath a sigh of relief.
-Until December 27, 2023, an expungement proceeding may be requested against any registration older than three years, even if the registration is older than 10 years.
+Owners of registrations older than 10-years are still susceptible to an expungement proceeding until December 27, 2023.
+Thereafter, an expungement proceeding may not be requested against any registration older than ten years.

 Keep in mind that expungement applies only when a registered trademark has never been used.
 If a registered mark had been used at one time, but has since been abandoned, an expungement would not be an appropriate attack in this situation.